svg-sprite/svg-sprite/docs/shape-alignment.md

 * `<template-string-with-placeholder>` is a powerful feature that lets you **derive displaced copies** of your shapes.
 [See below](#creating-displaced-shape-copies) for an example.
 The string should contain the placeholder `"%s"` which gets replaced by the ID of the matched shape.
 If the placeholder cannot be found in the string, it will be used as suffix for the shape ID.
 * `<positioning>` is a floating point value between `0` and `1`, expressing the relative placement of the shape on the secondary axis (0 - 100%).

-*svg-sprite*'s default behaviour can be expressed as follows:
+*svg-sprite*'s default behavior can be expressed as follows:

 ```yaml
 "*":